-Following the expiration of the lock-up period described below in "Shares eligible for future sale-Lock-up agreements," pursuant to our registration rights agreement, the holders of 46,240,115 shares of common stock, which includes 2,255,000 shares of common stock outstanding as of September 30, 2017, 43,561,745 shares of common stock issuable upon conversion of our outstanding preferred stock, 323,370 shares of common stock issuable upon the exercise of warrants outstanding as of September 30, 2017 and 100,000 shares of our common stock issuable upon the exercise of options outstanding as of September 30, 2017, are entitled to registration rights with respect to the shares of common stock held by them.
-These shares include all of the shares held (and shares issuable upon the exercise of warrants held) following this offering by our principal stockholders and their affiliates; our directors Marijn Dekkers, Ph.D. and David R. Walt, Ph.D.; and an affiliate of our director Paul M. Meister.
+Following the expiration of the lock-up period described below in "Shares eligible for future sale-Lock-up agreements," pursuant to our registration rights agreement, the holders of 14,407,121 shares of common stock, which includes 701,616 shares of common stock outstanding as of September 30, 2017, 13,553,735 shares of common stock issuable upon conversion of our outstanding preferred stock, 120,657 shares of common stock issuable upon the exercise of warrants outstanding as of September 30, 2017 and 31,113 shares of our common stock issuable upon the exercise of options outstanding as of September 30, 2017, are entitled to registration rights with respect to the shares of common stock held by them.
+These shares include all of the shares held (and shares issuable upon the exercise of warrants held) following this offering by our principal stockholders and their affiliates, except that such numbers of shares do not reflect the shares of common stock, if any, purchased by any holders of registration rights in this offering; our directors Marijn Dekkers, Ph.D. and David R. Walt, Ph.D.; and an affiliate of our director Paul M. Meister.
 See "Description of capital stock-Registration rights" for a more detailed description of these registration rights.